 The creation of an ESeC is intended to fill this void and thus to stimulate comparative and interdisciplinary research across EU member states.

-By facilitating the analysis of key Europe-wide data resources, it will allow researchers to address the gap in our understanding between the prevalence and distribution of quality of life issues such as educational and health inequalities, and broader social and economic inequalities.
+By facilitating the analysis of primary Europe-wide data resources, it will allow researchers to address the gap in our understanding between the prevalence and distribution of quality-of-life issues such as educational and health inequalities, and broader social and economic inequalities.

-That is, an ESeC will provide a fundamental and essential tool which will facilitate our understanding of the knowledge-based society, its consequences for social cohesion and in particular issues relating to social and economic inequalities.
+That is, an ESeC will provide a fundamental and essential tool that will facilitate our understanding of the knowledge-based society, its consequences for social cohesion and, in particular, issues relating to social and economic inequalities.

-The development work is intended to result in an ESeC of which practical use will be made by Eurostat, the National Statistical Institutes of EU member states, and academic and other social researchers.
+The development work is intended to result in an ESeC of which practical use will be made by Eurostat, the National Statistics Institutes of EU member states, and academic and other social researchers.